jupyterhub/team-compass/docs/resources/shared-infrastructure.md

 We have [an `npm` organization at `npmjs.com/org/jupyterhub`](https://www.npmjs.com/org/jupyterhub).
 This can be used to publish packages relevant to JupyterHub on NPM.

-If you'd like access or need to access a package, ask a {team}`Steering Council` member.
+If you'd like access or need to access a package, ask a [](team-steering-council) member.

 ## `mybinder.org` infrastructure